List of Roman gladiator types: Editor

 The sponsor who financed gladiatorial spectacles was the editor, "producer."

 Lanista

 The lanista was an owner-trainer of a troop of gladiators.
 He traded in slave gladiators, and rented those he owned out to a producer (editor) who was organizing games.
-The profession was often remunerative, but socially the lanista was on a par with a pimp (leno) as a "vendor of human flesh."
+The profession was often profitable, but socially the lanista was on a par with a pimp (leno) as a "vendor of human flesh."

 Lorarius

 The lorarius (from lorum, "leather thong, whip") was an attendant who whipped reluctant combatants or animals into fighting.

 Paegniarius

 The paegniarius is known from literary sources as an entertainer who fought "burlesque duels" with blunted or mock weapons, especially during the midday break.
 A possible illustrative example from Pompei shows no helmet, shield or "weapons of attack", but what might be protective wrappings on the lower legs and head.
 A paegniarius named Secundus enjoyed a long life, of 99 years, 8 months, and 18 days.